ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### TPM 2 Quote

 When the Attester includes a TPM2-compliant cryptoprocessor, internal time-related counters are included within the signed TPM Quote.
-By including an initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
-As shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can be appraised for freshness based on the predictable incrementing of these time-related counters.
+By including an initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed to the Verifier as part of the first TPM Quote.
+As shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier out-of-band can be appraised for freshness based on the predictable incrementing of these time-related counters.

 The relevant internal time-related counters defined within {{TPM2.0}} can be seen within \<tpms-clock-info\>.
 These counters include the \<clock\>, \<reset-counter\>, and \<restart-counter\> objects.
 The rules for appraising these objects are as follows:

 * If the \<clock\> has incremented for no more than the same duration as both the \<eventTime\> and the Verifier's internal time since the initial time(EG) and any previous time(EG'), then the TPM Quote may be considered fresh.
 Note that {{TPM2.0}} allows for +/- 15% clock drift.
-However many chips significantly improve on this maximum drift.
-If available, chip specific maximum drifts SHOULD be considered during the appraisal process.
+However, many hardware implementations significantly improve on this maximum drift.
+If available, chip specific maximum drifts SHOULD be considered during the appraisal procedure of the Verifier.

 * If the \<reset-counter\>, \<restart-counter\> has incremented.
 The existing subscription MUST be terminated, and a new \<establish-subscription\> SHOULD be generated.

-* If a TPM Quote on any subscribed PCR has not been pushed to the Verifier for a duration of an Attester defined heartbeat interval, then a new TPM Quote notification should be sent to the Verifier.
+* If a TPM Quote on any subscribed PCR has not been pushed to the Verifier for a duration of an Attester defined heartbeat interval, then a new TPM Quote notification SHOULD be sent to the Verifier.
 This may often be the case, as certain PCRs might be infrequently updated.

 ~~~~
 .----------.                        .--------------------------.